Dating Disasters: Saga of A Single Girl - The Game Player

 RED FLAG #2 - SEXUAL INNUENDOS UP THE YING-YANG & A SELF-DESCRIBED COCKY DOUCHE BAG

-In the same realm of questioning, he was asking me about what I did that weekend, and I told him that I went out with my friends dancing the weekend before.
+In the same line of questioning, he was asking me about what I did that weekend, and I told him that I went out with my friends dancing the weekend before.
 All of sudden he asks me, I guess related to my going out dancing, "Do you give lap dances for your guy and go all out?"

 **Cue screeching brakes sound effects** - Say what?!